 Land Between the Lakes is a national recreation area and environmental education area administered by the USDA Forest Service.
 Located in Western Kentucky and Tennessee, LBL offers 170,000 scenic acres of wildlife, history, and outdoor recreation opportunities, wrapped by 300 miles of undeveloped shoreline.
-The Davidson team will work with Land Between the Lakes on various trail maintenance, area improvement projects and litter clean-up projects.
-The group will also connect with other groups and companies in the Appalachian region to explore sustainability issues in the area.
+The Davidson team worked with Land Between the Lakes on various trail maintenance, area improvement projects and litter clean-up projects.

-This alternative break with the Steinbruck Center will focus on the areas of urban poverty, immigration or homelessness.
-The team will be involved in a mix of direct service and workshops on structural causes of poverty and homelessness.
-The Davidson group will have opportunities to authentically engage community and learn about community organizing for structural change.
+This alternative break with the Steinbruck Center focused on the areas of urban poverty, immigration or homelessness.
+The team was involved in a mix of direct service and workshops on structural causes of poverty and homelessness.
+The Davidson group had opportunities to authentically engage community and learn about community organizing for structural change.

 For more information about the Alternative Breaks program, contact Christa Leimbach.